Dashora7/Gillespie-s-Algorithm-MATLAB/README.md

 # Gillespie-s-Algorithm-MATLAB

-A repository to simulate kinesin and dynein states through stohastic differential equations
+A repository to simulate kinesin and dynein states through stochastic differential equations.

 Our MATLAB code uses Gillespie's Algorithm to simulate motor protein states.
-Primarily, we work with kinesin and dynein states.
+Primarily, we work with kinesin and dynein.

-The manyGillespieInteracting file is the code whcih accounts for multiple proteins that may interact with eachother.
+The manyGillespieInteracting file is the code which accounts for multiple proteins that may interact with eachother.

 The single Gillespie file is a more naive approach.